anyscale/templates/templates/fine-tune-llm_v2/README.md

 We do not guarantee that this will give you optimal settings, but have found this workflow to be helpful ourselves in the past.

-### I've gone over the customizable hyperparameters available.
+### I've reviewed the customizable hyperparameters available.
 How can I get even more control?

 This template fine-tunes with Anyscale's library `llmforge`, which uses [DeepSpeed](https://github.com/microsoft/DeepSpeed) and [Ray Train](https://docs.ray.io/en/latest/train/train.html) for distributed training.
-The full set of config parameters are documented in the [API reference](https://docs.anyscale.com/reference/finetuning-config-api), and we provide a [cookbook](cookbooks/modifying_hyperparameters/README.md) with some details on the important ones.
+The full set of config parameters are documented in the [API reference](https://docs.anyscale.com/reference/finetuning-config-api), and we provide a [cookbook](cookbooks/modifying_hyperparameters/README.md) detailing on the important ones.
 For anything that goes beyond using `llmforge`, you can build your own fine-tuning stack on Anyscale.

 ### What's with the `main` file that is created during fine-tuning?

 It's an artifact of our fine-tuning libraries.
 Please ignore it.